-Youngkin accused of antisemitism after claiming Jewish donor George Soros ‘inserted’ allies into Virginia school boards
+Youngkin accused of antisemitism after claiming allies of Jewish donor George Soros ‘inserted’ operatives into Virginia school boards

 “Evoking George Soros as a shadowy funder is an anti-Semitic conspiracy theory.
 This is an unacceptable statement from Glenn Youngkin,” U.S. Rep. Elaine Luria (D-Va.) tweeted Wednesday evening.

-Youngkin’s campaign did not respond to a request for comment, but spokesman Matt Wolking responded to Luria on Twitter by claiming Soros had funneled money to the congresswoman because he had donated to a pair of political action committees that gave money to her.
+In an email, spokesman Matt Wolking called the claim “ridiculous partisan nonsense.”
+He responded to Luria on Twitter by claiming Soros had funneled money to the congresswoman because he had donated to a pair of political action committees that gave money to her.

 Asked where Soros has backed school board candidates in Virginia, his campaign sent The Washington Post links to articles about money connected with Soros going to prosecutor races but nothing about school board candidates.
-The campaign did not immediately respond to a request for comment on the alleged antisemitism.

 Some Jewish groups had previously expressed concern about Youngkin during the campaign.